Mares

 receive a Total Score no less than 8.
 If a mare scores a 7 for her

-at their total discretion can allow the mare to become a Hanoverian
+classification and does an exceptional Mare Performance Test the classifier, at their total discretion, can allow the mare to become a Hanoverian

 Premium Mare Candidate.